 The system computers are designed to precisely count the number of pulses from the fuel flow transducer(s) and convert the count to gallons.
-A crystal controlled clock reference is used to compute the rate of fuel flow and the "TIMER" functions.
-The computer also routinely calculates all other displayed functions.
+A crystal controlled clock reference is used to compute the rate of fuel flow and the "TIMER" displayed functions.